What Is Executive Coaching? The Complete 2026 Guide

 People often wonder about the differences between consulting, mentoring, therapy, Performance Improvement Plans and coaching.
 Here's a direct comparison:

-Coaching Consulting Therapy Mentoring PIP
+Category Coaching Consulting Therapy Mentoring PIP

 Focus Your growth and performance Solving a specific business problem Mental health and healing Career navigation and advice Correcting performance failure